ailabteam/ai-sqc-survey/README.md

 All scripts should be run from the root directory of the project.

 1.  **Train the model:**
-    This script will train the PPO agent for 200,000 timesteps and save the best model in the `src/models/` directory.
+    This script will train the PPO agent for 200,000 timesteps and save the best model in the `models/` directory.
     ```bash
     python src/train.py
     ```
     You can monitor the training progress using TensorBoard:
     ```bash
-    tensorboard --logdir src/logs/
+    tensorboard --logdir logs/
     ```

 2.  **Evaluate the model and generate figures:**
-    This script will load the best-trained model, run evaluations against baseline policies, and generate the result plots in the `figures/` directory.
+    This script loads the best-trained model from `models/best_model.zip`, runs the evaluation against baseline policies, and saves the result plots in the `figures/` directory.
     ```bash
     python src/evaluate.py
     ```